qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/css-variables.md

 <div style={{textAlign: "justify"}}>

-This article provides guidelines for properly using CSS to customize the visual theme of embedded widgets.
+You can fully customize the visual theme of embedded widgets using CSS.
+For examples, please see our [Codepen](https://codepen.io/qrveysamples/pen/dywbyKQ/92b794c45e4a61a68e58a436f587d940).
-To see an example in codepen of how CSS variables can be used with embedded widgets, click the following [link](https://codepen.io/qrveysamples/pen/dywbyKQ/92b794c45e4a61a68e58a436f587d940).

 ## Naming Convention
 Use the following naming convention for CSS variables:

 **--qv-**[module]-[property]-[attribute]

-- **--qv-**: Every CSS variable in Qrvey must start with the prefix -qv-.
-This prefix minimizes the risk of name collision when embedding widgets, and it helps to identify Qrvey's own variables.
+- **--qv-**: Every CSS variable in Qrvey must start with the prefix `-qv-`.
+This minimizes the risk of name collision when embedding widgets and helps to identify Qrvey variables.

 - **Module**: Refers to sections or areas in which the product is divided.
 It is necessary for variables that only affect a specific area of the product.
-  - For global variables, this value must be the global word: -qv-global-.
+  - For global variables, this value must be the global word: `-qv-global-`.
-  - For variables that apply only to the chart, they must start with -qv-chart-.
+  - For variables that apply only to the chart, they must start with: `-qv-chart-`.

 - **Property**:The CSS property to which the variable applies.
   - Color
   - Font
   - Margin / padding
   - Border
-  - Example: -qv-color- , -qv-chart-color
+  - Example: `-qv-color-` , `-qv-chart-color`

 - **Attribute**: Further context or detail of the variable's purpose.
 Examples:
   - --qv-global-color-main